Brænderigården, Slagelse: Hans Abelin Schou

 Antvorskov Manor was acquired in 1799 by Constantin Brun.
 In c.
 1800, he established a long tree-lined driveway (now Slotsalléen) from Antvorskov Manor to the southern end of Slotsgade.
 In connection with the creation of the avenue, he bought a number of properties at the southern end of Slotsgade.
-In 1807, one year after parting with Antvorskov Manor, He sold one of these properties to Hans Acelin Schou.
+In 1807, one year after parting with Antvorskov Manor, He sold one of these properties to Hans Abelin Schou.
 Bruun had demolished the farmhouse before selling the property.
 The present building on the site was completed by Schou in July 1807.

 Hans Abelin Schou had just moved to Slagelse after buying Bjergbygade Windmill.
 He had experience as a miller, having previously leased Ravnemøllen at Præstø.
 He established a distillery in his new house.
 Farmland and meadows, situated in St. Peter's Rural Parish (Sct.
 Peders Landsogn), were also part of the estate.
 In 1811, he sold Brænderigården and constructed a new house on Nytorv.
 At this point, he gave up the distillery trade in favour of a career as a wholesaler.
-In 1826, he ceded wholesale business to his eldest son Hans Henrik Schou.
+In 1826, he ceded the wholesale business to his eldest son Hans Henrik Schou.
 The venture developed into the largest grain wholesale business on Zealand.
 His other son, Frederik Ludvig Schou, was the father of painter Johan Abelin Schou.